prikhi/pencil/docs/source/reference/behaviours.rst

 Fill
 ----

-This behaviour sets the "fill" and "fill-opacity" attribute of the target SVG objects that can be filled with colour.
+This behaviour sets the "fill" and "fill-opacity" attributes of the target SVG objects that can be filled with colour.

 Target object
 ^^^^^^^^^^^^^

-SVG objects that can be filled with colour.
+Any SVG object that can be filled with colour.

 XML syntax
 ^^^^^^^^^^